DeepRegNet/DeepReg/docs/doc_data_loader.md

 During training, the sampling results are different for each epoch.
 For validation or testing, the random seed is fixed to ensure consistency.

-To form pairs, all images will be first shuffled and then the pairs are formed two-by-two.
-Assuming there are N images, one epoch will thereby have floor(N / 2) image pairs.
-Equivalently, this can be considered as a sampling without replacement.
+To form pairs, during one epoch, image pairs will be sampled without replacement.
+Therefore, given N images, one epoch will thereby have floor(N / 2) image pairs.

 In case of multiple labels, the sampling method is the same as [paired data](#sampling).
 In particular, the sampled label will be always the same for the two chosen images.